pib-rocks/setup-pib/README.md

 To check if ROS2, nginx and the camera node have successfully started:

 	`sudo bash ./pib_up_services.sh`

+	The camera service okay expected to fail, when no camera is connected.

 With the following command, you can check the running ros2 nodes: